Ruterryter/final-project-flowers/README.md

 # Final Project Technigo Bootcamp - Florist Homepage/Webshop
-In this project we made a homepage with a webshop for a florist where the customers can order bouquets for home delivery every friday.
+In this project @https://github.com/elinaarenstrup and me made a homepage with a webshop for a florist where the customers can order bouquets for home delivery every friday.
 The backend was built with Node.js and Express and for the frontend we used React with Redux.

 ## The problem